mathews225/OctoPrint-Enclosure2/README.md

 * Printer
 * GPIO

 Temperature inputs will control a GPIO output after a certain temperature is met.
-This is useful if you want to add some sort of alarm near your printer, or even build some fire extinguisher on your enclosure.
+This is useful if you want to add some sort of alarm near your printer, or even build some fire extinguisher on your enclosure2.
 Note that I'm not responsible for any damage caused by fires, you should have proper smoke detectors on your house installed by professionals.

 Printer inputs will trigger Printer actions when the configured GPIO receives a signal.
 The actions can be Resume and Pause a print job or Change Filament.
 You can use the "change filament" action and set up the input GPIO according to your filament sensor, for example, if your filament sensor connects to ground when detects the end of the filament, you should choose PULL UP resistors and detect the event on the falling edge.
 You can also add mechanical buttons to pause, resume and change filaments near or printer for convenience.